sozercan/ratify/plugins/verifier/cosign/README.md

 ```

 ## Keyless Verification
-This section outlines how to use `ratify` to verify the signatures generated using cosign keyless signatures.
+This section outlines how to use `ratify` to verify the signatures signed using keyless signatures.

 ### Configuration